 In many ways, e-commerce has enhanced the way we shop.
-But at the same time, an E-Commerce that relies solely on it’s digital sales will face some significant challenges.
-Among the highest is the personal touch that is often lost, especially when compared to traditional brick and mortar stores offering the same products.
+But at the same time, an E-Commerce that relies solely on its digital sales will face some significant challenges.
+Among the highest is the personal touch that is often lost, especially when compared to traditional brick-and-mortar stores offering the same products.
 Let’s explore How to Add Personality to Your E-Commerce Business.

 A clothing website doesn’t tend to offer the same type of experience as a local fashion boutique.
-Customers don’t get to know the sales staff, or feel like they’re part of the establishment.
-Nonetheless, you can personalise the experience for your online customers in order to maximise their experience, and beat your competition.
+Customers don’t get to know the sales staff or feel like they’re part of the establishment.
+Nonetheless, you can personalise the experience for your online customers to maximise their expertise and beat your competition.

 Here are 4 tips on How to Add Personality to Your E-Commerce Business: